Wadi Khureitun

-Wadi Khureitun or Nahal Tekoa is a wadi in a deep ravine in the Judaean Desert in the West Bank, west of the Dead Sea, springing near Tekoa.
+Wadi Khureitun (Arabic; also spelled Khareitoun, Khareitun, Haritoun) or Nahal Tekoa (Hebrew) is a wadi in a deep ravine in the Judaean Desert in the West Bank, west of the Dead Sea, rising near the Israeli settlement of Tekoa.

 Name

 The Hebrew name, Nahal Tekoa ("Tekoa Stream"), and the English name used in some Christian contexts, Tekoa Valley, is derived from the ancient Judahite town of Tekoa.

-The Arabic name, Wadi Khureitun, comes from the early Christian hermit, Saint Chariton the Confessor, who founded his third lavra in this valley.
+The Arabic name, Wadi Khureitun, comes from the early Christian hermit, Chariton, who founded his third lavra in this valley, whose ruins are now known in Arabic as Kirbet ('ruins of') Khureitun.
+The monastery, founded in about 345, was known at different times as Souka, the Old Laura, and as the monastery of Chariton, the latter name being preserved in the Arabic name of the wadi.

 Description, history, archaeology

 A hiking path on the west of the wadi passes a number of prehistoric caves on its way south to the Chariton Monastery ruins.

 The archaeological Stone Age (Mesolithic and Neolithic) site of El Khiam is located in this area.